georgeadrk/georgeadrk/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on : Bookoria, An Online Library Website Prototype!
-- 🌱 I’m currently learning : Fullstack Development
+- 🌱 I’m currently learning : Fullstack Development & AI Development
 - 👯 I’m looking to collaborate on : Anything
 - 🤔 I’m looking for help with : Anything related to programming
 - 💬 Ask me about : Anything